Alexiush/LOGQ/docs/knowledge.md

 # Knowledge, facts and rules

 In logical programming data about domain presented with facts and rules:
-- Facts are plain data, each fact is represented by named set of values.
+- Facts are plain data, each fact is represented by a named set of values.
 To prove that fact is true fact with exact same values is needed.
 - Rules are data described by pattern and proof.
-To prove that rule is true on some set of values proof for some matching mattern must be true.
+To prove that rule is true on some set of values, proof for some matching pattern must be true.

 ### Facts